neosaurrrus/blog-entries/61-news-accessibility.md

 ## Wrap up, my full results and secret shame.

 I put my findings in more detail at [newsa11y](http://newsa11y.com).
 Which, embarrassingly, needs alot more accessibility work itself.
-It was intended as a quick MVP to get started.
+It was intended as a quick MVP to get something going.
 I hope to do the exercise again next year to perform a proper, deeper, clearer and yes, accessible, analysis of the state of UK News media when it comes to accessibility, feel free to get in touch if this is something you'd love to help out with.